MaikKlein/testsiteexample/content/post/CppAndD.md

 * Functions and methods in D can be called without parenthesis if they have no arguments. `void foo(){}; foo;`

 * C++ as well as D have anonymous functions.
 C++: `[](auto a, auto b){ return a + b;}` , D: `(a, b) => a + b` or `(a, b){return a + b;}`.
 As far as I know capturing other variables requires the GC in D. In C++ you can explicitly capture variables by copy, ref or move.
 Lambda functions in D can not return references.
 C++17 will also make lambda functions available with `constexpr`.
 Lambda functions can also be used at compile time in D.

-* Copies in D are always shallow.
-This means that copying an `Array` only copies the state of the array not the elements itself.
-Deep copying needs to be implemented manually, for example with a `.dup` method.
-C++ copies are deep, you can avoid deep copies by passing by reference. `void foo(std::vector<Foo> const& v){}`

 * Unlike in C++ the order of declarations doesn't matter in D.